 The reason behind this is because it will block the sunlight from reaching the soil.
 For you to secure the plastic, you can place rocks on the plastic and let it stay there for a week or so.

 The best way to prevent the grass from growing again is by installing some edges around the flower bed.
-You can start driving the edges by at least 6 inches to the ground and an inch above.
+Check out 65 Lawn and Flower Bed Edging Ideas.

 Once done, you can fill the trench with it and stomp it if needed.
 To create an appealing appearance you can add some mulch on top.